mui/material-ui/docs/data/material/guides/pigment-css/pigment-css.md

 ### Creating global styles

-You can also define global styles by using the `globalCSS` API:
+You can define global styles by using the `globalCSS` API:

 ```js
 import { globalCSS } from '@pigment-css/react';